input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/proposal_submission_action.md

 States:

 * `final` : All collaborators must publish a `final` status for the proposal to be `final`.
-* `draft` : Reverses the previous `final` state for a signer.
+* `draft` : Reverses the previous `final` state for a signer and accepts collaborator status to a document.
 * `hide`  : Requests the proposal be hidden (not final, but a hidden draft).
-         `hide` is only actioned if sent by the author, for a collaborator its synonymous with `draft`.
+        `hide` is only actioned if sent by the author, for a collaborator it identified that they do not wish to be listed as a `collaborator`.

 Schema :
 <!-- markdownlint-disable MD013 -->